 The Shocking and Ugly Truth About Being Called Creepy

 When a person gets called creepy, something interesting is going on.

 - Quick Note: the examples are of women because it’s easier to explain, but other men will also experience this same phenomenon.
 But instead of calling someone creepy, most guys will say something like “I dunno, there’s just something a little off about him”.

 Two people can walk up to a woman and say the exact same thing:

 “Hi, I thought you were beautiful and wanted to come meet you”Loverboy’s and creepers everywhere

-The first person can be described as creepy whereas the second can be described as bold and attractive.
-Even if the woman isn’t interested she will still be flattered by the second man’s approach while creeped out by the first person’s approach.
+The first person gets called creepy whereas the second is bold and attractive.
+Even if the woman isn’t interested she will still be flattered by the second man’s approach while creeped out by the first.

-The reason that there is a difference is because of what Mark calls predator signals.
+The reason for the difference is because of what Mark calls predator signals.
 These signals can be something as obvious as someone who looks angry, or like they’re looking for trouble:

 But most of the time that’s not what’s happening.